Kazuto Sakata

 Kazuto Sakata (坂田 和人) is a Japanese former professional motorcycle racer.
 He competed in Grand Prix motorcycle racing from 1991 to 1999.

 Sakata is notable being a two-time F.I.M.
 125cc world champion.

 Motorcycle racing career

 Sakata began his Grand Prix career in 1991 and by the 1993 season, finished second to Dirk Raudies in the 125cc class on a Honda.
 In 1994, he became the first Japanese rider to race for a European factory when he signed with the Aprilia factory.
 He repaid them by winning the 125cc championship that year.
 He repeated as champion in 1998 after a tight points battle with Tomomi Manako and Marco Melandri.
 He retired after the 1999 season.

+After retirement, Sakata has become a motorcycle coach and trainer, for the next generation of racers.
+He is the principal of the MFJ Road Race Academy.
+In 2018, Sakata participated in the All Japan Road Race Championship at Tsukuba Circuit in the J-GP3 class.
+It was his first return to the All Japan Championship in 13 years.
+His participation in the race was at the behest of his students.